The Stranger (1946 film): Production

 "No one who worked on the film can remember any special anecdotes or problems concerning it," wrote biographer Frank Brady.
 "Welles has said, since the making of The Stranger—which he completed one day before schedule and under budget—that nothing in the film was his, this despite the fact that the unmistakable Wellesian moods, shadows, acute angles, and depth-of-focus shots are pervasive.
 Within the film is a second film, another Wellesian touch, consisting of snatches of documentary footage showing Nazi atrocities."
 The Stranger was the first commercial film to use documentary footage from the Nazi concentration camps.

 "What we tend to forget today is that in the 1940s a large percentage of the population could not believe that the Nazi death camps were real," said Bret Wood.
 Welles had seen the footage in early May 1945 in San Francisco, as a correspondent and discussion moderator at the United Nations Conference on International Organization.
 Welles wrote of the Holocaust footage in his syndicated column for the New York Post (May 7, 1945).

 No, you must not miss the newsreels.
 They make a point this week no man can miss: The war has strewn the world with corpses, none of them very nice to look at.
 The thought of death is never pretty but the newsreels testify to the fact of quite another sort of death, quite another level of decay.
 This is a putrefaction of the soul, a perfect spiritual garbage.
 For some years now we have been calling it Fascism.
 The stench is unendurable.

 "It is clear that the visual power of the newsreels had struck him deeply, and it is no surprise that clips from them would be included only a few months later in The Stranger," wrote film scholar Jennifer L. Barker.

 Three of the four post-liberation scenes included in The Stranger are from Nazi Concentration Camps (1945), a film assembled by George Stevens, James B. Donovan and Ray Kellogg and used as evidence in the Nuremberg Trials.

 Within weeks of the completion of The Stranger, International Pictures backed out of its promised four-picture deal with Welles.
 No reason was given, but the impression was left that The Stranger would not make money.

-Reception
+Release

+Box office

 The Stranger was the only film made by Welles to have been a bona fide box office success upon its release.
 Its cost was $1.034 million; it earned $2.25 million in U.S. rentals in its first six months, and 15 months after its release it had grossed $3.216 million.

+Critical reception

 "The Stranger exists as an answer to the critics who complained that Welles could not make a 'program' picture," wrote film noir scholar Carl Macek.
 "He did, and it has found a niche in the canon of the film noir."